Chunghwa Telecom: History

 On May 29, 2014, Chunghwa Telecom held a press conference to announce the start of 4G LTE services on May 30, 2014, and this made Chunghwa Telecom the first telco in Taiwan to provide LTE services.

 Chunghwa Telecom launched Taiwan's first 5G NR network on June 30, 2020, and has also announced the arrival of a Cloud Gaming service as part of its 5G package.
 The service has been developed in cooperation with Gamestream and Intel.

-On Dec 10, 2022, Chunghwa Telecom has been selected as a member of both the 2022 Dow Jones Sustainability Indices (DJSI) - World Index and Emerging Markets Index.
+On December 10, 2022, Chunghwa Telecom has been selected as a member of both the 2022 Dow Jones Sustainability Indices (DJSI) - World Index and Emerging Markets Index.

+On February 7, 2023, Chunghwa Telecom has been awarded Top 5% S&P Global ESG Score in the Sustainability Yearbook 2023 for the Telecommunications group.

+On May 5, 2023, Chunghwa Telecom announced the appointment of president Shui-Yi Kuo as the new chairman, succeeding Chi-Mau Sheih.

+On May 30, 2025, Google announced that public key certificates issued by Chunghwa Telecom would no longer be trusted in future versions of the Google Chrome web browser, citing Chunghwa Telecom's failure to meet compliance standards and appropriately respond to security incident reports.